cyberhardt/aria2setup/README.md

-Description: How to set up aria2 for it to work as a download manager for use with AriaNG Native and other similar programs on Windows, with additional browser extension.
+Description: How to set up aria2 for it to work as a download manager for use with programs such as AriaNG and/or with additional browser extension (on Windows).

+Note that the use of a frontend such as AriaNG is completely optional.
+By using the Download With Aria2 by jc3213 browser extension, you can already use it flawlessly and effortlessly as a download manager/accelerator without any additional software at all.
+With the extension, you can even get it to let you set the download location on a per-download basis, and notify you on start and completion of a download (with system notifications, not browser ones).
+AriaNG and similar programs have very poor performance and run on hundreds of MB of RAM, even on idle and system tray.
+By making use of the browser extension alone, you can get away with 3MB usage of RAM by the aria2c.exe process, which you can set to run on startup (how-to guide is down there).

 -

-Tested with: Windows 10 2H22 64-bit using AriaNG Native 1.3.4
+Tested on: Windows 10 2H22 64-bit using AriaNG Native 1.3.4 and Download with Aria2
+4.2.4.1968 on Librewolf 111.0-3.

 working .conf file found on: https://github.com/RossWang/Aria2-Integration/tree/master/Bin